Waterloo Region

-There is a high need in the community, as Kitchener, Waterloo and Cambridge are the least safe communities for women among urban areas in Canada, according to a new report from the Canadian Centre for Policy Alternatives.
-The study ranked 26 metro areas across Canada and noted, when it came to personal security, the three cities in Waterloo Region were the worst.
+Originally established in December 2020 as Shelter Movers Waterloo Region, the Chapter launched to address the high need in the area, as Kitchener, Waterloo and Cambridge are the least safe communities for women among urban areas in Canada, according to a report from the Canadian Centre for Policy Alternatives.

 Read More »